-Introduction and Explanation

-The Mediator may have held a pre-mediation call with each party to briefly discuss the dispute and the mediation process.
-In all instances the mediation session will begin with a review of the "Mediation Overview" document, which includes ground rules, the process, and confidentiality requirements.
+Introduction and Explanation - The mediator may have held a pre-mediation call with each party to briefly discuss the dispute and the mediation process.
+In all instances the mediation session will begin with a review of the "Agreement to Mediate" document, which includes ground rules, the process, and confidentiality requirements.
 Since confidentiality is critical to the success of mediation, sessions may not be recorded, and individual notes will be destroyed at the conclusion of mediation.